vinodmeesap/cordova-background-geolocation/docs/README.md

 ####`@param {Boolan} disableMotionActivityUpdates [false]`

 Prevent iOS Motion Activity updates.
 If you're seeing your app request permission to see "Fitness Data", this is why.
 The **iOS** plugin will no longer record `activity` data in the recorded locations.

-####`@param {Boolean} disableStopDetection [false]`

-Disable iOS accelerometer-based **Stop-detection System**.
-When disabled, the plugin will use the default iOS behaviour of automatically turning off location-services when the device has stopped for exactly 15 minutes.
-When disabled, you will no longer have control over `stopTimeout`.

 # HTTP / Persistence Options